IBM-EPBL/IBM-Project-43797-1660719685/README.md

 One of the most challenging challenges for any bank is predicting loan defaulters.
 However, by projecting loan defaulters, banks may surely limit their loss by lowering their non-profit assets, so that authorised loans can be recovered without any loss, and it can play a contributing aspect of the bank statement.
 This emphasises the need of researching loan approval prediction.
 Machine Learning algorithms are extremely important and useful in predicting this sort of data.

-We will employ classification techniques such as Decision tree, Random forest, KNN, and xgboost.
-We will use these methods to train and test the data.
-The best model from this set is chosen and stored in pkl format.
-We will be conducting flask integration and IBM deployment.

 ## Architecutre

 ![Architechture](https://cdn.discordapp.com/attachments/990646743483957248/1036888242160668692/Architechture.jpg)